google/timesketch/docs/guides/user/search-query-guide.md

 ## Common questions

 There is a frequent question around Windows Event logs and how they are represented in Timesketch when imported from Plaso.
-For that we recommend reading up on [Common misconception aboud Windows EventLogs](https://osdfir.blogspot.com/2021/10/common-misconceptions-about-windows.html)
+For that we recommend reading up on [Common misconception about Windows EventLogs](https://osdfir.blogspot.com/2021/10/common-misconceptions-about-windows.html)